Living

 Treatments

-Pain management and passage
+Pain and symptom relief

 Self-care and lifestyle